temidata/Titanic-/README.md

 I transformed Q,S and C to Queenstown, Southampton and Cherbourg respectively using IF function.

-Then I created my Calculation on another spreedsheet using pivottable
+Next I created my Calculation on another spreedsheet using pivottable.

+Having created the all my calculations with pivot tables, Then I used the piviot tables to create a dynamic Dashboard.